dooseokjeong/BPTC-NOSO/README.md

 ### Dataset
 MNIST: dataset

-[N-MNIST](https://www.garrickorchard.com/datasets/n-mnist) dataset loader was adopted from [PySNN](https://github.com/BasBuller/PySNN) and modified.
+[N-MNIST](https://www.garrickorchard.com/datasets/n-mnist) dataset loader was adapted from [PySNN](https://github.com/BasBuller/PySNN) and modified.

 ## Training
 To train a folded SNN (FCN) using BPTC on MNIST, run this command: